 Unfortunately, there is no single national registration application that works in every state.
 Instead, your nonprofit must individually register with each state where it is required to do so, following that state's particular requirements.
 These requirements differ from state to state -- sometimes dramatically -- so the more states you fundraise in, the more registration work you will have.
 Even the name for registration varies depending on what state you're in -- in some states, it's called a registration statement; in others, it's called a license, solicitation permit, or certificate.

 Fundraising registration can be a hassle, but many types of nonprofits are exempted from most states' registration requirements.
 Most states exempt nonprofit hospitals, educational institutions, religious institutions, and very small nonprofits from the fundraising registration requirement.
 A few states also exempt nonprofits that receive contributions from less than a specified number of state residents.
-For example, Michigan exempts nonprofits that receive contributions from ten or fewer people during the year.
+For example, Massachusetts exempts nonprofits that receive contributions from ten or fewer people during the year.

 If your nonprofit is fortunate enough to fall into one of the exempt categories, your registration burden will be greatly lessened or even eliminated.
 Unfortunately, determining whether your nonprofit is exempt can be difficult.
 The list of exempt nonprofits varies from state to state.
 Thus, a nonprofit can be exempt in one state but not another.
 For example, a nonprofit that receives contributions under $25,000 per year is exempt from registering in New York, but not in California.
 This means that you will have to look at the laws of each state to see if an exemption applies to your nonprofit.
 In addition, in 12 states, exemptions are not automatic -- a nonprofit must have its exemption confirmed by the state charity office.